2025 W-2 Forms are now available in your GMS Connect employee portal here.

 IRS guidelines and processes

-Thanks to the Tax Increase Prevention Act of 2014, the IRS established a formal CPEO program.
+The IRS established the Certified Professional Employer Organization (CPEO) program through the Tax Increase Prevention Act of 2014.
 This was recently clarified by Revenue Procedure 2023-18, which replaced earlier guidance and laid out steps, processes, and requirements in more detail.
-Key points for PEOs aiming to become or remain CPEOs include:

-The IRS lays out clear prerequisites to qualify as a CPEO:
+The IRS lays out clear prerequisites to qualify as a CPEO.
+To become and stay a Certified Professional Employer Organization, a business must:

 1. Be a business entity with at least one physical location in the United States.